 Being non-retained can be hard for some members to cope with after serving many years in the ANG.
 The Air National Guard's position, according to Air National Guard Instruction 36-2606, is that it provides States a vehicle to ensure a quality trained force, stable promotion opportunities for lower grade personnel, and a viable combat ready force in event of mobilization and contingency/peacetime commitments.

 "The process is not about an individual," said Master Sgt.
 Bryna Kelm, 141st Force Support Squadron, Non-Commissioned Officer in Charge of manpower and personnel.
-"Selective Retention is a tool that allows commanders to manage their manning document changes as they occur and provides for the upward mobility of Guard members as people retire or separate."
+"Selective Retention is a tool that allows commanders to manage their manning document Selective Retention is a tool that allows commanders to manage their manning document changes as they occur and provides for the upward mobility of Guard members...

+-Master Sgt.
+Kelm

+changes as they occur and provides for the upward mobility of Guard members as people retire or separate."

 The timeline for Selective Retention is laid out in detail in the ANGI.
 If you are retirement eligible on or before 31 December of the year prior to the board convening, you will be on the selective retention listing; that way there is no mystery as to why you are on the list.
 If you believe you were placed on the list in error, you can contact Manpower and Personnel at 247-7059.

 "From the personnel standpoint, I assist if they have any questions about the process," Kelm said.

 Technicians that have reached their 20 years of military service, but not 25 years of federal service still have opportunities available outside of the National Guard to continue their service towards retirement.
 Members under consideration may at any time prior to the board, voluntarily transfer to the Retired Reserve, Individual Ready Reserve, another ANG unit or Air Force Reserve unit and subsequently be removed from consideration.
 Each member that is eligible for selective retention has a personal briefing done by their commander that informs them of the process.
 The details of the briefing can be found in ANGI 36-2606, attachment 3.
 Once the briefing has occurred the commander fills out an NGB form 27 which details organizational manning, including authorized/assigned numbers applicable to the duty AFSC and includes all grades within the members DAFSC.

 Also included on the form are organizational forecasts, which are associated with projected unit mission requirements and supported by a force management plan.
 Elements also include the member's impact and potential within an organization and finally a commander's recommendation.

-Once the member's package reaches the board, a group of guardsmen from across the state review and concur or non-concur with a package.
-"The board goes through each case one by one and makes a decision," Kelm said.
+Once the member's package reaches the board, a group of guardsmen from across the state review and concur or nonconcur with a package.

+"The board goes through each case one by one and makes a decision,"Kelm said.

 After the decisions are made at the board level, they are forwarded on to the final decision authority, the adjutant general of the state.
-TAG reviews all packages and concurs or non-concurs and forwards them back to the servicing Force Support Squadron for member notifications.
-"At the end of the day, it comes down to making the mission happen," Kelm said.
+TAG reviews all packages and concurs or nonconcurs and forwards them back to the servicing Force Support Squadron for member notifications.

+"At the end of the day, it comes down to making the mission happen,"Kelm said.
 "It's about shaping the Air National Guard into a better fighting force."